-Rashi: All four items mentioned in the Pasuk 1 apply both to the Gid and to the Beitzim (testicles).
+Rashi (like R. Yehudah, Kidushin 25b): All four mentioned in the Pasuk 1 apply both to the Gid (penis) and to the Beitzim (testicles).

-Targum Yonasan: "Ma'uch" and "Kasus" refer to the Beitzim, and "Natuk" and "Karus" to the Gid.
+Targum Yonasan: "Ma'uch" and "Kasus" refer [even 2 ] to the Beitzim, and "Natuk" and "Karus" to the Gid.

 What is the difference between "Ma'uch", "Kasus", "Natuk" and "Karus"?

-Rashi: "Ma'such" means 'squashed by hand', 'crushed', 'severed' by hand, but still intact, and 'fragmented', 1 using an implement, respectively.
+Rashi: They mean 'squashed by hand', 'crushed', 'severed' by hand, but still intact, and 'fragmented', 1 using an implement, respectively.

-And what does the ramifications of "u've'Artz'chem Lo Sa'asu"?
+What does the ramifications of "uv'Artzechem Lo Sa'asu"?

 Rashi: It is a prohibition against castrating any animal.
 1

-Seforno: After dealing with the blemishes that occur randomly, which are confined to Kodshei Mizbe'ach, the Torah discusses commercial blemishes that one does for profit, which the Torah prohibits from performing even by Chulin.
+Seforno: After dealing with the blemishes that occur by themselves, which are confined to Kodshei Mizbe'ach, the Torah discusses inflicted blemishes, which are forbidden even in Chulin.

-Seeing as the current prohibition has nothing to do with Eretz Yisrael (in which case it applies equally Chutz la'Aretz too), why does the Pasuk insert the word "u've'Artz'chem"?
+Seeing as the current prohibition has nothing to do with Eretz Yisrael (in which case it applies equally in Chutz la'Aretz), why does the Pasuk insert the word "uv'Artzechem"?

 Rashi (from Chagigah 14b): To incorporate even Tamei species 1 in the prohibition of castration.